vendia/blog/posts/2022-12-01-how-blockchain-can-make-global-supply-chains-more-predictable-and-efficient.md

 This situation creates a host of problems because every one of these businesses requires critical, accurate, and timely data about the goods they’re transacting.
 Plus, every party needs information on any incidents that could have serious implications for their supply chains, customers, and individual brand reputations.
 With the [increased complexity](https://www.vendia.com/blog/why-is-supply-chain-visibility-important) of the global supply chain and deep dependencies among suppliers and manufacturers, companies are experiencing new backlogs and information breakdowns on a regular basis.
 Empty store shelves, “sold out” ecommerce labels, decreased brand loyalty, and lower profits are among the costly results.

+## How blockchain benefits global supply chain partnerships

 Today’s multi-level supply chains demand technology solutions that provide all parties with improved visibility into where, when, and how items are flowing.
 They also require visibility into how the end-to-end mechanics of the supply chain fit together.
 Without this visibility, companies will not be able to understand actual and potential disruptions as well as opportunities to prevent or mitigate interruptions.

-## Next-gen blockchain benefits for global supply chain partnerships

-Next-generation blockchains that combine blockchain and cloud technology are one solution with multiple benefits.
+Blockchains that combine blockchain and cloud technology are one solution with multiple benefits.

 ### Benefit #1 – Decentralize multi-party data sharing